Finaps/EventSourcing/README.md

 ### 6. Create & Apply Snapshots

-When many Events are stored for a given Aggregate, rehydrating that Aggregate will get less performant.
+When many Events are stored for a given Aggregate, rehydrating that Aggregate will get more expensive.
 The meaning of 'many Events' depends on backend and database hardware, but also your performance requirements.
 When performance impacts are expected (or even better, measured!), ```Snapshots``` can be used to mitigate them.